Get PeakVisor App

 Mammoth Lakes Cross-country Skiing

-Mammoth’s big attraction for Nordic skiers is the Tamarack Cross-country Ski Center, located just up Lake Mary Road.
+Mammoth’s big attraction for Nordic skiers is the Tamarack Cross-country Ski Center, just up Lake Mary Road.
 The center offers 19+ mi (12+ km) of groomed trails with a track.
 Unfortunately, these trails come at a price.
 Tickets are $40 per day, with slight discounts for multi-day purchases.
-A season pass runs at $400 and there is a 20% discount for Ikon Pass holders.
+A season pass costs $400, and Ikon Pass holders get a 20% discount.

 Mammoth Mountain, California